MT4Mars/MT4U/README.md

     The buttons will show/hide tracks depending on their category.

-    Pressing the "Alt" modifier will provide feedback on the category assciated with the selected track.
+    Pressing the "Alt" modifier will provide feedback on the category associated with the selected track.
 Pressing one of the buttons will change the category.